gzweigle/open-hybrid-piano/hardware/releases/ips20/ips20_power.md

 * Fuse F1.
 * J12 jumper.

+Change F2.

 USB has an enumeration process that determines current.
-The IPS circuit board does not support.
+The IPS circuit board may not support.
 See USB standard.
 The USB power source must meet the same requirements as the "+5V power" source.